 What if I do not own a smart phone?

 Please use a personal computer or tablet to complete the registration process in advance of the testing appointment.
-When you arrive for the assigned testing appointment, there will be limited laptops available.
-We will assist you with the rest of the process at the testing site.

 What do I need to do on the day of my testing appointment?

 On the day of your scheduled testing, please:

 - Do NOT eat or drink anything (including gum, mints and lozenges) within 30 minutes of reporting for testing.

 - Do NOT smoke, vape, or use smokeless tobacco for 30 minutes prior to testing.

 - Do NOT brush teeth or use mouthwash within three hours of testing.

 - Put your label with name and date of birth on the test tube.

 - Register your test with SUNY Upstate Medical